braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ##### Logo

-you can edit the logo and header of your preference center. click the gear, then click __edit__ from the menu that appears.
+You can edit the logo and header of your preference center.
+Click the gear, then click __edit__ from the menu that appears.

 ### Changing email subscriptions {#changing-email-subscriptions}